Board of Trustees

 Mr Paul Turner

 Paul is an international development consultant, specialising in the institutional and technical aspects of water supply and sanitation.
-Recently he also undertook the role of Programme Director for Water and Sanitation for the Urban Poor (WSUP) running their East African Programme with a primary focus on Kenya.
 He has been a divisional director of Mott MacDonald, a global management, engineering and development consultancy, managing international water projects in Africa, South Asia and Eastern Europe.
+Following this he undertook the role of Programme Director for Water and Sanitation for the Urban Poor (WSUP) running their East African Programme with a primary focus on East Africa.
 Previously he worked for UK Government managing a multi sector partnership between governments, civil society and private sector in Africa.
 He has over 30 years experience in operational management and has also held a number of senior management and operational positions in the UK water industry.
 He has managed through takeover and merger situations and has extensive change management experience.
-He is also a trustee of the Great North Air Ambulance.
+He is also a trustee of the Great North Air Ambulance and Railway Paths Ltd.

 Ms Veronica Walford

 Veronica is an economic and management consultant working in international development, particularly in Africa and the Asia-Pacific region.
-Since mid-2014 she has worked with the World Health Organisation in a partnership promoting effective development cooperation.
-For the last 20 years her work has focused on the health sector, including 4 years in Uganda as an adviser to the Ministry of Health Planning Unit.
+For the last 20 years her work has focused on the health sector, including 4 years in Uganda as an adviser to the Ministry of Health Planning Unit; and one year working with the World Health Organisation in Geneva promoting effective development cooperation.
 Her recent consultancy work includes design of new funding mechanisms; analysis on health financing and on public sector partnerships with the private health sector; planning and evaluation of health projects; development of monitoring and evaluation frameworks; economic appraisal and value for money of health programmes.
 She has been a director and member of the Board of an international consultancy firm.
 Earlier in her career she worked for PwC management consultancy, managing and conducting consultancies in public sector reform and service planning, in the UK and overseas.
 She also spent 2 years working for the Swaziland Government in the Economic Planning Department.